Raychen0617/Interview_prepare/docs/source/cpp.md

 // The output is 0, 1, 2, 3, 4
 ```
-2. Static variables in a class
+2. Static variables in a class (local static)
     - The static variables in a class are shared by the objects.
     - There can not be multiple copies of the same static variables for different objects.
     - Thus static variables can not be initialized using constructors
+    - Can access without using an object of class
 ```cpp
 // C++ program to demonstrate static
 // variables inside a class